 Applicants to become members of the Victorian Bar must first complete a readers' course and a period of readership under a mentor.
 Candidates for the readers' course must first pass an entrance examination before being offered a place.

-In order to gain admission to the Victorian Bar readers' course applicants must first sit and pass an exam.
+In order to gain admission to the Victorian Bar readers' course applicants must first sit and pass an entrance exam.
 The minimum pass mark is 75%.